joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6662091/2025/09/26/nhl-waivers-tracker-preseason-2025/

 **Federal Forces Set to Arrive in Memphis Next Week, Governor Says**\
-`The deployment will eventually include more than a dozen federal agencies, Gov. Bill Lee said, as well as the National Guard.`\
+`The deployment will eventually include more than a dozen federal agencies, Gov. Bill Lee of Tennessee said, as well as the National Guard.`\
 https://nytimes.com/2025/09/26/us/politics/memphis-national-guard-crime.html

 **Kuwait to host Trophee des Champions between PSG and Marseille**\